ezsystems/ezpublish-docker/README.md

 NB: This section reflects current status with images not reflecting spec above!
 The containers can be created and started using either vagrant or fig. Vagrant will create a virtual machine where the containers are running while fig will create the containers on host ( requires linux....)

+### About etcd
+If you want to be able to start and stop containers in arbitrary order ( like db, phpfpm and nginx containers ), you'll need have etcd ( https://coreos.com/docs/distributed-configuration/getting-started-with-etcd/ ) running.
+Etcd is a open-source distributed key value store that is used to provides shared configuration among the containers.
+If you do *not* run etcd, you have to make sure that containers are started in this order : ezpublishdocker_db1_1, ezpublishdocker_phpfpm_1, ezpublishdocker_nginx_1
+This means that if you for some reason has to restart ezpublishdocker_db1_1, you also have to restart the other two containers, and in correct order.

+See below for instructions for how to run etcd

 ### Common installation procedures
 The following steps needs to be executed both if you are using vagrant or fig